kycdao/kycdao-ios-sdk/Sources/KycDao.docc/KycDao.md

 ## Overview

 With the kycDAO iOS SDK you can
-- check whether a wallet address have been verified and has a valid KYC NFT.
+- check whether a wallet address have been verified and has a valid token.
-- go through the KYC process from identification till KYC NFT minting.
+- go through the verification process from identification till kycDAO NFT minting.

 The SDK can be used by
 - Wallets